nikki-experiments/dev-setup/README.md

 That way you can break huge projects down to smaller more manageable modules.
 To install:

-    $ npm install --global webpack
+    $ yarn add webpack webpack-dev-server path (or run $ npm install --global webpack)

-Now you can run a command to convert your React files into your final js file.
+Now you could run a command to convert your React files into your final js file.
 Make sure you are in your project's root directory.
 For a Dev build, run:

     $ webpack js/Clientapp.js public/bundle.js